Wedding Planning - How to Prevent A Budget Blowout

 3. How fancy will your wedding be?

 Some people know exactly the type of wedding they want, down to the last ivory balloon.
-Others have very little idea.
+Others have very little idea when wedding planning.

 So it’s important to know the scale of your wedding.
 An intimate low key event, say in the backyard or a garden, can be cost-effective but high impact.
 Think about food (catered?
 DIY?), wedding cake (see Food), marquee, alcohol, soft drinks, tableware, linen, decorations, furniture (tables and chairs, lounges), entertainment (band?
 DJ?
 Spotify?).
 Depending on numbers and location, consider loo hire and wait staff.
 Pillingers Hiring Service is a one-stop-shop for functions, able to deliver all this with ease, to make your wedding an event you’ll remember for the rest of your life.
 (They even have funky glow bars!)